■ Humanitarian Principles

-According to the International Red Cross and Red Crescent Movement definition, the aim of this principle is to ensure that individuals are treated humanely in all circumstances.
-It is the justification for all medical and social action.
+Humanity is identified and defined by its sole intention and aim to prevent and alleviate human suffering wherever it may be found; to protect life and health and to ensure respect for the human being.
 To guarantee the humanitarian nature of an aid organization or a relief activity, it must be possible to prove that humanity is the only concern taken into consideration.
-This principle implies that each relief organization must be independent from any constraints other than humanitarian ones.
+This principle implies that each relief organization must be free from any other agenda and independent from any constraints other than humanitarian ones.

 •the distribution of aid and the humane treatment of all victims must be carried out without any adverse distinction based on grounds such as race, religion, or political opinion or the affiliation to one or the other of the parties to an armed conflict;*

-- in providing assistance, including medical assistance, priority must be given to those who most need it.
+•in providing assistance, including medical assistance, priority must be given to those who most need it.
 This second principle implies that humanitarian action is not provided on an equal but equitable basis, depending on the vulnerability and the specific needs of the individuals and populations affected.
 Humanitarian actors are authorized to act in a discriminate manner, depending on the importance and urgency of the needs.
-This principle of impartiality and non-discrimination between victims was recognized as paramount by the International Court of Justice to distinguish between a legitimate humanitarian action and an illegal intervention by a State into the internal affairs of another State (infra Jurisprudence).
+This principle of impartiality and non-discrimination between victims was recognized as paramount by the International Court of Justice to distinguish between a legitimate humanitarian action and an illegal intervention by a State into the internal affairs of another State (*infra Jurisprudence).

 To be neutral means not taking sides in a conflict, whether directly or by allying oneself with one or another party to the conflict.
-This notion is tied to international politics: certain States developed the concept of neutrality so as to be able to stay outside of military alliances and conflicts in which their neighbors engaged.
+This notion is tied to international politics: certain States developed the concept of neutrality so as to be able to stay outside of military alliances and conflicts in which their neighbours engaged.
 When extending this concept to humanitarian organizations, it has to be approached and interpreted differently.

 •States’ neutrality obeys a specific regime established by the laws of war.
 A neutral State agrees to not take sides in hostilities and to abstain from committing any hostile act or any act that could give a military advantage to one party to the conflict.

 From its origin, this principle helped shelter members of relief societies from hostilities.
 It is one of the Fundamental Principles of the International Red Cross and Red Crescent Movement, which, in order to continue to enjoy the confidence of all sides, not only refrains from taking sides in hostilities but also refuses to engage in controversies of a political, racial, religious, or ideological nature, at all times.
-Since the 1990s, the Red Cross doctrine concerning neutrality has evolved, considering that the denunciation of serious violations of humanitarian law committed by the different parties to a conflict was not participation in the political controversies and as such was not a violation of its neutrality.
+Since the 1990s, the Red Cross doctrine concerning neutrality has evolved, considering that the denunciation of serious violations of IHL committed by the different parties to a conflict was not a participation in the political controversies and as such was not a violation of its neutrality.